yegekucuk/git2mind/README.md

 # Generate summary of current directory (markdown by default)
 g2m .

-# Generate JSON summary of current directory
+# Generate XML summary of current directory
-g2m . -f json
+g2m . -f xml

 # Specify the name of output file & use gitignore to exclude files
 g2m /path/to/repo -o summary.md -g